Electric car use by country: Estonia

 Estonia's figures are low compared to other advanced economies, attributed to lack of government incentives after the carbon credit scheme was exhausted.

 Ecuador

-The offer and demand for electric vehicles in the South American nation is reduced.
-Electric charging stations are present in several shopping malls and public parking in Guayaquil, Quito, Cuenca, Ambato and Loja.
+The offer and demand for electric vehicles in the South American nation has decreased.
+Electric charging stations are present in several shopping malls and public parking in Guayaquil, Quito, Cuenca, Ambato, and Loja.

 In Ecuador, all electric vehicles are exempt from customs duties and taxes starting in June 2019.
 The electric vehicle offer in the country is set to increase.
 The Ecuadorean government has been incentivizing the use of electric vehicles with tax cuts.
-However, both the offer and demand remained short, encouraging the government to eliminate all duties to electric vehicles.
+However, both the offer and demand remained short, encouraging the government to eliminate all duties on electric vehicles.

-The first commercially available EV was Kia Soul EV 2016.
-Being at the moment the brand with the most presence of EV in Ecuador.
-As of 2021 KIA, BYD and Nissan are among the EV brands offering vehicles for the Ecuadorian market.
+The first commercially available EV was the Kia Soul EV in 2016.
+At the moment, the brand with the most EV presence in Ecuador is.
+As of 2021, Kia, BYD, and Nissan are among the EV brands offering vehicles for the Ecuadorian market.